caddyserver/website/src/docs/markdown/api.md

 The latest configuration will be saved to disk after any changes (unless [disabled](/docs/json/admin/config/)).
 You can resume the last working config after a restart with [`caddy run --resume`](/docs/command-line#caddy-run).

+To get started with the API, try our [API tutorial](/docs/api-tutorial) or, if you only have a minute, our [API quick-start guide](/docs/quick-starts/api).

 ---

 - **[POST /load](#post-load)**